CVS Health (CVS) Last Update 4/2/25

 BUSINESS SUMMARY

-CVS retail stores sell prescription drugs and a wide assortment of general merchandise, including over-the-counter (OTC) drugs, beauty products, cosmetics, photo finishing, seasonal merchandise, greeting cards, and convenience foods.
+CVS retail stores offer a wide array of products, including prescription medications, over-the-counter (OTC) drugs, beauty supplies, cosmetics, photo finishing services, seasonal merchandise, greeting cards, and convenience foods.

-As a pharmacy benefits manager, CVS Health manages the dispensing of pharmaceuticals through its fully automated mail-order pharmacies and national network of approximately thousands of retail pharmacies to eligible members in the benefit plans maintained by its clients.
-It utilizes proprietary information systems to perform safety checks, drug interaction screenings, and brand-to-generic substitutions.
+As a pharmacy benefits manager (PBM), CVS Health oversees the dispensing of pharmaceuticals for its clients' benefit plan members through its automated mail-order facilities and a national network comprising thousands of retail pharmacies.
+The company employs sophisticated information systems to conduct safety checks, drug interaction screenings, and facilitate brand-to-generic substitutions.

 SOURCES OF VALUE